TheEdoRan/next-safe-action/packages/next-safe-action/README.md

 The `useAction` has one required argument (the action) and one optional argument (an object with `onSuccess` and `onError` callbacks).

-`onSuccess(data, reset, input)` and `onError(error, reset, input)` are executed, respectively, when the action executes successfully or fails.
-You can reset the response object inside these callbacks with `reset()` (second argument of the callback).
-The original payload of the action is available as the third argument of the callback (`input`): this is the same data that was passed to the `execute` function.
+`onSuccess(data, input, reset)` and `onError(error, input, reset)` are executed, respectively, when the action executes successfully or fails.
+The original payload of the action is available as the second argument of the callback (`input`): this is the same data that was passed to the `execute` function.
+You can also reset the response object inside these callbacks with `reset()` (third argument of the callback).

-It returns an object with seven keys:
+It returns an object with four keys:

 - `execute`: a caller for the safe action you provided as argument to the hook.
 Here you pass your typesafe `input`, the same way you do when using safe action the non-hooky way.
-- `res`: when `execute` finished mutating data, the response object.
+- `response`: when `execute` finished mutating data, the response object.
 It has the same three optional keys as the one above (`data`, `validationError`, `serverError`), plus one: `fetchError`.
 This additional optional key is populated when communication with the server fails for some reason.
-- Boolean action status keys: `isExecuting`, `hasExecuted`, `hasSucceded`, `hasErrored`, pretty self-explanatory.
+- action's `status`: a string representing the current status of the action.
+It can be `idle`, `executing`, `hasErrored`, or `hasSucceded`.
 - `reset` function, to programatically reset the response object.

 ---